G-systems/droner/BRANDING.md

 - **Accent Turquoise**: `#008B8B`

 ## Typography
-Use bold, modern fonts.
+Use bold, modern fonts such as **Poppins** or **Montserrat** for a clean look.

 ## Icons and Accents
-Minimalistic icons in gold or turquoise tones.
+Minimalistic icons in gold or turquoise tones should be used.
+Backgrounds are deep black or dark gradients, with gold headlines and turquoise highlights subtly integrated.

 Any previous references to the green color `#0AD100` are obsolete.